Spencer Torkelson Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the third-ranked team ERA across all MLB pitching staffs (3.65).
+- The Rangers' 3.69 team ERA ranks third across all league pitching staffs.

-- Rangers pitchers combine to allow 50 home runs (0.9 per game), the second-fewest in baseball.
+- The Rangers surrender the fourth-fewest home runs in baseball (52 total, one per game).

-- Perez gets the start for the Rangers, his 11th of the season.
-He is 6-1 with a 3.83 ERA and 41 strikeouts in 56 1/3 innings pitched.
+- Dunning (4-0) gets the starting nod for the Rangers in his fifth start of the season.
+He has a 1.67 ERA in 43 2/3 innings pitched, with 26 strikeouts.

-- In his most recent appearance on Wednesday against the Pittsburgh Pirates, the left-hander threw seven innings, allowing two earned runs while surrendering six hits.
+- His last appearance was on Monday, May 22 against the Pittsburgh Pirates, when the righty threw 5 2/3 innings, surrendering one earned run while allowing six hits.

+- The 28-year-old has amassed an ERA of 1.67, with 5.4 strikeouts per nine innings, in 12 games this season.
+Opponents have a .206 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.